AI Summary

 | 2022 Q1 | 0 | 0 | Archived pricing shows a four-tier seat ladder — Free $0, Standard $15, Pro $35, Pro Plus $90 — with a credit-style compare grid already present |

 Tracked range: 2022–2026.
-Intermediate quarters are not yet individually snapshot-verified on this network; the two endpoints above are read from captured screenshots.
-The interval between the 2022 four-tier ladder and the current Unlimited-plus-API structure is being backfilled in a later snapshot pass.
+Standard ($15) and Pro ($35) have held their headline prices since the 2022 capture; the only structural move in the tracked window is the 2026-06-24 top-tier repackage (Unlimited → Max).
+Intermediate quarters are not yet individually snapshot-verified on this network; the interval between the 2022 four-tier ladder and the current structure is being backfilled in a later snapshot pass.

 Notable changes